 Our Impact

 New Dawn New Day is a small charity that delivers a big impact.
-With our help many women have turned around their lives and we work with over 250 women a year.
+With our help, over 230 women per year have turned their lives around and created a brighter future for themselves and their families.

 New Dawn New Day is committed to ensuring that:

-- We are delivering good outcomes for our clients, the funder of the service and the wider community
+- We are delivering effective outcomes for our clients, service funders and the wider community

 - We are transparent and accountable